AbbyJiayuanLI/AbbyJiayuanLI.github.io/_pages/markdown.md

   - /markdown.html
 ---

 I have developed many interests in my young age.
-Thanks to my mom who teaches me to have more "friends" in life not only study.
+Thanks to my mom who told me to have more "friends" in life not only study.

 ##